 February 13, 2017 – Plaintiffs lawyers are seeking multicounty litigation (MCL) status in New Jersey for lawsuits alleging injuries from the Stryker LFIT Anatomic Cobalt Chromium V40 Femoral Head.
 The proposed venue for the litigation is Bergen County, where at least 25 cases are currently pending.
 Court records indicate that filings have recently increased, with at least 85 cases filed in courts across the U.S.

 Do I Have a Stryker LFIT V40 Hip Implant Lawsuit?

 The Class Action Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Stryker LFIT V40 Hip Implant lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury cases in all 50 states.

-Free Case Evaluation: Again, if you suffered damages or injuries from a Stryker hip implant, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Confidential Case Evaluation: Again, if you suffered damages or injuries from a Stryker hip implant, you should contact our law firm immediately.
+You may be entitled to a settlement by filing a lawsuit and we can help.